Collaboration in spite of wars and a divided Germany

 Based on the good results with the hybrid ferries on Puttgarden-Rødby, we decided also to go for hybrid ferries for our Rostock-Gedser route.
 When put into service in 2016, they were the largest hybrid ferries in the world.

 In 2020, we took further steps towards our green agenda.
 Under water, we installed new thrusters (thrusters drive the ship forward) on two of the four passenger ferries on the Puttgarden-Rødby route.
 The new thrusters reduce both underwater noise and CO2 emissions.
-In 2021, the two other passenger ferries on the route get new thrusters.
-On the Rostock-Gedser route a rotor sail on the hybrid ferry M/V Copenhagen, which further reduces the ferry’s CO2 emission, is a very clear sign of our journey towards emission free ferries.
+In 2021 and 2022, the two other passenger ferries on the route got new thrusters.
+On the Rostock-Gedser route a rotor sail on the hybrid ferries M/V Copenhagen and M/V Berlin, which further reduces the ferries' CO2 emission, is a very clear sign of our journey towards emission free ferries.

 Watch video about the Beeline's inauguration: Fugleflugtslinjens indvielse i 1963